ejkington/gamesrus/README.md

 I want to thank my mentor Brian Macharia pointing me in the right directions.
 Also John_veniah project stepUp shoes project.
-My friends and family that suports me the best they can My girlfriend who iv seen far less then usual
+My friends and family that suports me the best they can My girlfriend who iv seen far less then usual kevin powell for insperation on the gear shop button on landing page

 and all the tutors working at codeinstitute